-Chapter Tests (100 pts): A test will be given at the completion of each chapter.
+Chapter Tests (50%): A test will be given at the completion of each chapter.
 Students are allowed one attempt on each test and must be completed in one sitting.
 Tests must be taken on the day they are given or previous arrangements must be made prior to the test day.
-Tests will NOT be allowed to be taken in the Learning Commons, unless the student has documentation to do so.
 If you miss an exam you must contact me within 24 hours of the missed exam to arrange for a time to make up the exam.
-MAKE UP TEST WILL ONLY BE TAKEN WITH MRS. HAUT.
 Exams must be made up within 72 hours of the original exam time.
 If you do not contact me within 24 hours, a grade of 0 will be entered for the exam that was missed.
+Students are only allowed to make up ONE exam per course.
 The exam grade will be docked 10% per day for late points.
 Make-up tests may be more difficult than the one given for the regular scheduled test.